Betty Ford: Health and breast cancer awareness

-"When other women have this same operation, it doesn't make any headlines," she told Time.
-"But the fact that I was the wife of the President put it in headlines and brought before the public this particular experience I was going through.
-It made a lot of women realize that it could happen to them.
-I'm sure I've saved at least one person—maybe more."

 Adding to heightened public awareness of breast cancer were reports that several weeks after Ford's cancer surgery, Happy Rockefeller, the wife of Vice President Nelson Rockefeller, also had a mastectomy.
 The spike in women self-examining after Ford went public with the diagnosis led to an increase in reported cases of breast cancer, a phenomenon known as the "Betty Ford blip".

-According to Tasha N. Dubriwny, the massive media coverage of Ford's mastectomy was constrained by stereotypical gender roles, particularly the need for breast cancer patients to maintain their femininity.
-Betty Ford was portrayed as an ideal patient within a success narrative that presented the key sequences of her breast cancer diagnosis and treatment in a progressive, linear fashion that inspired optimism.
-Her coverage minimized the complexity of breast cancer as a disease and ignored the debates surrounding best treatment practices.
-It amounted to as aestheticization of breast cancer and her coverage became the major discursive model for looking at all breast cancer survivors.
+After her mastectomy, Ford received chemotherapy treatments and saw regular checkups.
+White House Physician William M. Lukash claimed in a March 1975 statement that Ford was suffering no side effects from her chemotherapy.

+In March 1975, Ford temporarily cut back her public schedule after suffering a flareup of her chronic arthritis.

 The arts

 As First Lady, Ford was an advocate of the arts.
 She successfully lobbied her husband to award the Presidential Medal of Freedom to choreographer and dancer Martha Graham in 1976.
 She received an award from Parsons The New School for Design in recognition of her style.